github/developer.github.com/content/v3/activity/events/types.md

 ## CreateEvent

-Represents a created repository, branch, or tag.
+Represents a created branch or tag.

 ### Hook name